Overview

 What to See & Do

-• Permanent exhibition – The core galleries trace the Palatine journey from their German homelands, through the arduous sea crossing, to their settlement in Rathkeale and eventual dispersal worldwide.
-Interactive displays illustrate farming innovations, religious life and the everyday material culture of the community.
+- Permanent exhibition – The core galleries trace the Palatine journey from their German homelands, through the arduous sea crossing, to their settlement in Rathkeale and eventual dispersal worldwide.
+Interactive displays illustrate farming innovations, religious life and everyday material culture.

-• Tea‑room – Tucked beside the exhibition, the tea‑room serves a selection of teas, coffees and light bites.
-It provides a quiet spot to reflect on the stories you’ve just encountered.
+- Tea‑room – Tucked beside the exhibition, the tea‑room serves a selection of teas, coffees and light bites, providing a quiet spot to reflect on the stories you’ve just encountered.

 Practical Information

 Parking is free in the on‑site car park, which can accommodate cars and larger vehicles.
-The venue is accessible for wheelchair users, with level entry to the main exhibition hall and accessible restroom facilities.
+The venue is wheelchair‑friendly, with level entry to the main exhibition hall and accessible restroom facilities.

 Getting there – The heritage centre lies just off the N21, at the western entrance to the Limerick Greenway.
 It is approximately 18 km (11 mi) from Limerick city centre, 8 km (5 mi) from Adare, and 46 km (29 mi) from Tralee.
-Public transport options include a regular bus service to Rathkeale; the nearest train station is Limerick Junction, from which a short taxi ride will bring you to the site.
+A regular Bus Éireann service (route 51) stops in Rathkeale; the nearest train station is Limerick Junction, from which a short taxi ride will bring you to the site.

 Contact – For enquiries, group bookings or research appointments, call +353 69 64397 or email info@irishpalatines.org.
-The centre’s website provides additional details on upcoming events, temporary exhibitions and volunteer opportunities.
+The centre’s website is https://irishpalatines.org/.